Elina Bystritskaya: Biography

 One of her earliest roles was in Sergei Bondarchuk's and Fridrikh Ermler's Unfinished Story (1955), an archetypal Socialist Realist film.
 Bystritskaya was personally chosen by Soviet writer Mikhail Sholokhov to play the role of Aksinya in the film adaptation And Quiet Flows the Don (1958), over several other distinguished candidates, notably Nonna Mordyukova.
-In the 1960s, Bystritskaya concentrated on theatre work in the Maly Theatre and her appearances on screen grew sporadic.
+In the 1960s, Bystritskaya concentrated on theatre work in the Maly Theatre, and her appearances on screen grew sporadic.
 She was named People's Artist of the USSR in 1978.

-She was President of the USSR and Russian rhythmic gymnastics Federation from 1975 to 1992.
+She was president of the USSR and the Russian rhythmic gymnastics Federation from 1975 to 1992.
+1958-1985, she was married to Nikolay Kuzminsky, employee of the USSR Ministry for Foreign Trade.

+In March 2014, she joined other Russian cultural personalities in writing a letter to President Vladimir Putin, expressing support for the Russian annexation of Crimea.

 She died on 26 April 2019 after a long illness.